About Public Records

 If your request is denied and relates to records regarding criminal investigations, appeals should be submitted to Lancaster County District Attorney’s Right to Know Appeals Officer, Attorney Christopher P Larsen, Lancaster County District Attorney’s Office, 50 North Duke Street, PO Box 83480, Lancaster, PA 17608-3480.

-All appeals must be in writing, must state the grounds upon which the requestor asserts that the requested records is a public record and must address any grounds stated by the City for delaying or denying the request.
+All appeals must be in writing, must state the grounds upon which the requester asserts that the requested records is a public record and must address any grounds stated by the City for delaying or denying the request.
 All appeals must be filed within 15 business days of the mailing date of the City of Lancaster’s notice of denial or a deemed denial as defined in the Act.
 All appeals will be handled in accordance with the Act.